 - Cameras and video cameras

-- Metals: all processed in NZ
+- Metals: all processed in New Zealand

-- Non-leaded glass: processed in NZ
+- Non-leaded glass: processed in New Zealand

 - Printer and computer plastic: sorted into polymer type, granulated and then exported to Malaysia (although HIPS from cartridges and maybe printers may be processed in China)